-The following items of information are displayed: MAC address of your Hercules Router, status of the ADSL connection, of the local area network and wireless network, as well as the firmware and hardware versions.
+The following items of information are displayed: MAC address of your Hercules access point, status of the local area network and wireless network, as well as the firmware and hardware versions.

 6. GLOSSARY

 Standard established in 1997 by the IEEE (Institute of Electrical and Electronics Engineers, an American organization), defining wireless networks in the 2.4 - 2.48GHz frequency range and offering transfer speeds of between 1 and 2Mbits/s.
 Revisions have been made to the original standard in order to optimize transfers (this is the case for the 802.11a, 802.11b and 802.11g standards, referred to as physical 802.11 standards) or to ensure better security or improved interoperability of equipment.